srimaln91/go-make/README.md

-# Sample project explaining how to use Makefiles to build Golang project
+# Sample project explaining how to use Makefiles to build Golang projects

 This is a project which is intended to demonstrate how to use Makefiles to build go projects.
 Build version tag will be detected automatically.